hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 #### **7. Supply Collateral**
 Supplies TRX as collateral.
-When a user provides collateral in TRX, the TRXProvider automatically wraps TRX into WTRX and deposits it into the corresponding market as collateral.
+When a user provides collateral in TRX, the TRX Provider automatically wraps TRX into WTRX and deposits it into the corresponding market as collateral.
 ``` solidity
 function supplyCollateral(MarketParams calldata marketParams, address onBehalf, bytes calldata data) external payable
 ```